3ware/www-src/content/blog/HowIMadeThisSite.md

 ### The Good News

 The gruntwork is done.
 Next time I want to create a blog post, it's steps 10-15.
 Create posts, write Markdown, commit and push.
 The Github Action takes care of the rest.

+### Theme dependant steps

+In my case I am using the [Introduction](https://github.com/victoriadrake/hugo-theme-introduction) theme, so a few additional steps are required to set this up.
+This isn't necessary for all themes.

+1. Install the packages required by the theme in local repository.
+This automatically generates the packages-lock.json file used by npm to define dependencies.

+    ```zsh
+    npm i <package> <package> <package> <etc>
+    ```

+2. Create packages.json file, which lists packages required.

+    ```zsh
+    npm init --yes
+    ```

+3. Update the Github Action to use extended hugo and npm.
+Extended Hugo is required for PostCSS processing.

+    ```yml
+    steps:
+      # Checks-out your repository under $GITHUB_WORKSPACE, so your job can access it
+      - name: Git Checkout
+        uses: actions/checkout@v2
+        with:
+          submodules: true

+      - name: Setup Hugo
+        uses: peaceiris/actions-hugo@v2
+        with:
+          hugo-version: "0.82.0"
+          extended: true # enable extended version.

+      - name: Setup Node
+        uses: actions/setup-node@v2
+        with:
+          node-version: '15.13'

+      - name: Cache dependencies
+        uses: actions/cache@v1
+        with:
+          path: ~/.npm
+          key: ${{ runner.os }}-node-${{ hashFiles('**/package-lock.json') }}
+          restore-keys: |
+            ${{ runner.os }}-node-

+      - run: npm ci   # this reads the packages-lock.json and packages-json files
+      - run: hugo
+    ```

+4. Commit and push the changes to remote repo and watch the GitHub action go.